comic-manga-ebook/ecmb_definition/README.md

 ### Navigation
 Navigation is optional.
 If you don’t add it the app will automatically generate a navigation based on the folder-structure.

 You can use headlines, links to images and chapters.
-Chapters point to folders and you have specify an image to start with.
-This is useful if the first image of the chapter is e.g. a spacer-image or if there is a prolog and you want to point to the chapter's title-image if the user clicks on the chapter-link.
+Chapters point to folders and you have to specify an image to start with.
+This is useful if the first image of the chapter is e.g. a spacer-image or if there is a prologue and you want to point to the chapter's title-image if the user clicks on the chapter-link.

 ### Double-page-images
 Double-page-image have to be stored in the "dimg"-tag (`<dimg src="doublepage.jpg" />`)  while single-paged images have to be stored in the "img"-tag (`<img src="singlepage.jpg" />`)